kitproj/kit/README.md

 # Dev

 Dev is a tool to enable local development of modern applications.

-* Upstream dependencies can be run from standard images using Docker.
-* Every process gets a hostname entry that other processes can access.
-* Processes can be knitted together, downstream process only starting when upstream processes are ready,
-* Logs are captured and saved so they can be searched later on.
-* Do this all rootless (hard to impossible?).
+It uses conventional Kubernetes Pod YAML, but allows you to run the process on your host (like `Procfile`), or just-in-time build (like Docker Compose).

 ## References